100nm/python-injection/documentation/entrypoint.md

 ## What is it?

-_An entrypoint is the first function executed when a software component starts._
+_An entrypoint is the first function executed when software starts._

 When using `python-injection`, you often need to perform several setup actions at the entrypoint _(such as injecting dependencies, opening a scope, or importing Python modules)_.